mpaviotti/mpaviotti.github.com/phd.markdown

 research.

-What I am looking for is not someone who knows everything from the ground up, but someone who has the emotional awareness and social capacity to work with other people and be willing to learn and follow the lead of the supervisor.
+What I am looking for is not someone who knows everything from the ground up, but someone who possesses the ability and willingness to learn new bits of mathematics and the emotional intelligence, awareness and social capacity to work with other people as well as being willing to learn and follow the lead of the supervisor.

 Independence is also a valuable skill and if you are willing to pursue your own ideas within these topics you are welcome to do so.
 I will guide you in any way I can, but usually the more you stray away from your supervisor's research topics the less they can be useful for the attainment of your degree.

 Below you can find the list of topics I propose ordered from the most theoretical ones down to the more practical.
 Mind you, they all involve category